bycop/glife-extinction-market/README.md

 12 - Create a role to change the price of the market bot (Put it in the file '.env' --> UPDATERROLE)

+Optionnal:
  13 - Then configure the Proxies (https://www.webshare.io/)

 14 - On (Putty, Termius, etc) 'cd /root/FILENAMEMARKETBOT